yuvarajm-cloud/Restaurant-Billing-Application/README.md

 * Decrease quantity
 * Remove items
 * View total quantity
-* View total price
+* Calculate total price

-The cart dynamically updates as users interact with it.
+The cart updates dynamically as users interact with the application.

 ---

 # 🧾 Invoice Generation

-The application generates an invoice based on the current cart.
+The application generates an invoice based on the selected cart items.

 The invoice includes: